 - Start by creating a new campaign, and after you've created the first version of your email you will see an Add Variation link appear.

 NoteThis option will not appear if you have not yet configured any content for an initial variation.

-- Click the Add Variation link and Klaviyo will automatically create a second identical variation of your campaign and bring you to a primary A/B testing page.
+- Click Add Variation and Klaviyo will automatically create a second, identical variation of your campaign and bring you to an A/B testing page.